 The Synod also hears that the Theological Institute of the Scottish Episcopal Church is re-named the Scottish Episcopal Institute and Canon Anne Tomlinson, Mission Development Officer for the Diocese of Glasgow and Galloway, is its Principal.

-2014 August 1st is the 300th anniversary of the death of Queen Anne, the last Stuart monarch, and the accession of George I. The Westminster Parliament's 1701 Act of Settlement by-passed fifty Roman Catholic heirs before establishing Sophia, Electress of Hanover - and her non-Roman Catholic successors - as heirs apparent.
+2014 August 1st is the 300th anniversary of the death of Queen Anne, the last Stuart monarch to reign in Britain, and the accession of George I. The Westminster Parliament's 1701 Act of Settlement by-passed fifty Roman Catholic heirs before establishing Sophia, Electress of Hanover - and her non-Roman Catholic successors - as heirs apparent.
 The English Parliament sought to persuade the Scots Parliament to pass a similar Act, which it eventually and reluctantly did, and which led to the Union of the Parliaments in 1707.
 Sophia died two months before Queen Anne's death and was succeeded in both Hanover and the United Kingdom by her son George.
 The Hanoverian link lasted in Britain through the reign of five kings and ended with the accession of Queen Victoria in 1837, as Hanoverian law did not allow a woman to become monarch of the Kingdom of Hanover (as it had become in 1814).
 That crown passed to Victoria's uncle, the Duke of Cumberland and Teviotdale, but the kingdom disappeared when Hanover was annexed by Prussia in 1866.
 The last King of Hanover, George V, died in 1878 and is buried at Saint George's Chapel, Windsor Castle.

 2014 September 18th is the day of historic importance with the national referendum on independence.
 Three hundred and seven years after the Union of the Scottish and English Parliaments, the question asked of all voters in Scotland is Should Scotland be an independent country?
 By the following morning it is clear that almost 85 percent of those registered to vote had done so (the highest percentage of any election in the United Kingdom for almost 100 years) and the answer is No. Fifty-five percent of those voting said No while 45 percent said Yes, so Scotland remains - for the immediate future at least - part of the United Kingdom.
 The First Minister of Scotland and Leader of the Scottish National Party, the Right Honourable Alex Salmond, announces his intention to resign as party leader and First Minister in November.
 A Consitutional Commission is established with Lord Smith of Kelvin as its chairperson.
 Representatives of the Scottish National, Labour, Liberal Democrat, Conservative and Green parties are to seek consensus on which extra powers should come to the Scottish Parliament and to make recommendations by Saint Andrew's Day.